deusprogrammer/zelda2-randomizer-react/NOTES.md

 ## Bugs

 * GP is inaccessible rarely (could be due to lack of MAGIC7 and MAGIC 8 placement)
+* Spell town is being mapped twice with two different items.
+While the items definitely belong there, it shouldn't be mapped twice.
+* Magic container requirements aren't even being respected in town.

 ## Logs